mrkkrp/ebal/README.md

 Path to Cabal executable.

-If it's not `nil`, this value is used in invocation of Cabal commands instead of standard `"cabal"` string.
+If it's not `nil`, this value is used in invocation of Cabal commands instead of the standard `"cabal"` string.
 Set this variable if your Cabal is in a strange place where OS cannot find it.

 Note that the path is quoted with `shell-quote-argument` before being used to compose command line.